The International Centre for Ecopsychology

 Ecopsychology Research Hub

-In the Centre for Ecopsychology and Wellbeing, Ecopsychology Research Hub, we will be listing ecopsychology and related references.
+In the International Centre for Ecopsychology, Ecopsychology Research Hub, we will be listing ecopsychology and related references.
 This research hub is an on-going project.

 Adams, C. (1996).
 The soul unearthed: Celebrating wildness and personal renewal through nature.
 New York: G. P. Putnam’s Sons.